-This revenue helps to contribute to public services and those who need financial support in this country.
-That said, HMRC must report their spending to Parliament which is overseen and regulated by the Treasury minister.
+The revenue helps to contribute to the public services.
+It also benefits people who need financial support in this country.
+That said, HM Revenue and Customs must report their spending to Parliament.
+That particular process gets is overseen and regulated by the Treasury minister.

-HM REVENUE & CUSTOMS CONTACTS: You can contact HMRC helplines and online services helpdesk for questions and enquiries about taxation, self assessment, and PAYE.
+HM REVENUE & CUSTOMS CONTACTS: You should contact HMRC helplines and online services helpdesk for all questions and enquiries about taxation, self assessment, and PAYE.

 Telephone: 0300 200 3300